Poughkeepsie (town), New York

 The area includes a large IBM campus noted for its ongoing development and manufacturing of IBM mainframes.

 History

-The town was first settled circa 1780 and was part of the Schuyler Patent of 1788.
+The town of Poughkeepsie, encompassed within the Schuyler Patent of 1688, was first settled circa 1697.
+Analysis of a 1714 Census of Dutchess County by historian and writer Helen Wilkinson Reynolds suggests that twenty-four families resided in the modern borders of the township, totaling to 170 residents.
 The town of Poughkeepsie was established in 1788 as part of a general organization of towns in the county.
 In 1854, part of the western section of the town, already an independent village, became the city of Poughkeepsie.
 At least two National Historic Landmarks are located in the town: the Vassar College Observatory and the Main Building of Vassar College.